klozn/10-javascript/00-essentials/10-git/10-git-basics-local/codelab01/README.md

     ```
     - Provide each `.txt` with some (dummy) content.
 - Get yourself an overview of which files are untracked, unstaged or staged
-    - Tip 1: There's a git command for this
+    - There's a git command for this: `git status`.
+It shows the working directory status.
-    - Tip 2: Every git command should be executed from the path of your working directory (and not deeper)
+    - Tip: Every git command should be executed from the path of your working directory (and not deeper)
         - E.g. `c:\switchfully\cars> git <command>`
     - You should get the following result:
         ```